Buick Roadmaster: 1931–1933

 At the end of 1933, the 80 series was discontinued after 24,117 units were produced.
 In 1936, the model changed its name to "Series 80 Roadmaster".

-Body style choices were limited to a 2-door coupe or 4-door sedan in 1931 capable of seating either 5- or 7-passengers, then replacing the coupe with a Victoria 5-passenger coupe in 1932.
-The 1933 model year saw convertibles for both the coupe and 4-door sedan convertible reviving the "phaeton" nameplate again, and additional manufacturing locations opened across the country under the Buick-Oldsmobile-Pontiac Assembly Division.
+Body style choices were limited to a two-door coupe or four-door sedan in 1931 capable of seating five- or seven-passengers, then replacing the coupe with a Victoria five-passenger coupe in 1932.
+The 1933 model year saw convertibles for both the coupe and four-door sedan convertible reviving the "phaeton" nameplate again, and additional manufacturing locations opened across the country under the Buick-Oldsmobile-Pontiac Assembly Division.
 The equipment levels and refinement of materials used were on par with the top-level Limited and was a contender with the Packard Eight.

 1936–1937

-The origins of the Roadmaster name date to 1936 when Buick added names to its entire model lineup to celebrate the engineering improvements and design advancements over their 1935 models.
+The origins of the Roadmaster name date to 1936, when Buick added names to its entire model lineup to celebrate the engineering improvements and design advancements over their 1935 models.
 Buick's Series 40 was named the Special, the Series 50 became the Super, the Series 60 was named the Century and the Series 90 — Buick's largest and most luxurious vehicle — was named the Limited.
 The Series 50 was retired, but new for the model year was the Series 80 Roadmaster.
-The 1936 Buick sales brochure describes "It literally named itself the first time a test model leveled out on the open highway."
+The 1936 Buick sales brochure describes, "It literally named itself the first time a test model leveled out on the open highway."
 The terminology "Series 60" and "Series 70" were shared with Cadillac, while "Series 60", "Series 70", "Series 80", and "Series 90" were shared with Oldsmobile.